Why every van needs a portable campervan toilet

 So even if I’m headed for a campground with great restroom facilities or even planning to stay some nights in motels, I always carry a portable campervan toilet.

-What is the best toilet for a campervan?
+What is the best portable toilet for campervan travel?

 We recorded an episode of The Campervan Podcast that answers this question.
 Please take a few minutes to listen to the show.